Veteran Crisis LineGive Us Feedback

 • Canteen: 785; and

-• Manila Exception: ALCs are 14 digits–the 1st 4 are the agency locator code, 5th and 6th are the bureau code, 7th-10th are the ALC for Global Financial Service, 11th–14th are the Disbursement Office.
+• Manila Exception: ALCs are 14 digits–the 1st 4 are the agency locator code, 5th and 6th are the bureau code, 7th-10th are the ALC for Global Financial Service, and 11th–14th are the Disbursement Office.

 Cash Accounting Branch (ALC Request)